Neubauer-Group/UFOManager/README.md

 ## Environment Build
 The Download.py is developed only for python 3.
 A Python virtual environment is recommended for executing the Upload.py in command line interface.
 And necessary Python packages are needed.

-With Python3 as your python path, you can use
+In the Python3 supported system, you can use
 ```bash
 $ python3 -m venv Your_virtual_envirenment_name
 ```